Last Updated on April 29, 2024 by Maged kamel

 The gross area for a Built-Up Section.

-The built-up section consists of two channels of C10x25 and two plates that have a dimension of 1/2×11 inches.
-The thickness of each plate is 1/2 inch and the length is 11 inches.
+The built-up section consists of two channels of C10x25 and two plates measuring 1/2×11 inches.
+Each plate is 1/2 inch thick and 11 inches long.

-We will estimate these four elements, since we have two channels we can estimate the gross area for one channel and multiply by two.
+We will estimate these four elements.
+Since we have two channels, we can estimate the gross area for one channel and multiply it by two.
 Similarly, we can find the area of one plate and then multiply it by 2.

-From the table of areas for channels Table 1-5, we can find that for section C10x25 its area is equal to 7.35 inch^2.
+From the table of areas for channels Table 1-5, we can find that section C10x25 has an area of 7.35 inches2.

 The areas of the two channels are equal to (2×7.35)=14.70 inch^2.